openTdataCH/netexRealisationGuideSwitzerland/docs/10_common.md

 *→ [Template](../templates/FrameDefaults.xml)*

+### Usage Notes
+For values not set in `FrameDefaults` we use the values as indicated in the table and example above.

 ## AlternativeName

 *→ [Glossary definition](A4_annex_glossary.md#alternativetext)*

 ### Purpose

-As the name of the element states, the `AlternativeName` is used to provide an alternative (alias or translation) of a name, e.g. of a `StopPlace` or `Organisation`.
+`AlternativeName` is used to provide an alternative (alias or translation) of a name, e.g. of a `StopPlace` or `Organisation`.

 For all other alternative texts use `AlternativeText`.

-> **Original NeTEx Definition:**\
-> The ALTERNATIVE NAME Model defines reusable texts.
-For example, we use it to distinguish between two places with the
-> same name in different countries.

 ### Table
 - [Swiss profile NeTEx definition](../generated/markdown-examples/AlternativeName.md)